 I really like what Bart said:

-I remember a season in my walk with the Lord where it was all about me trying to get more of Jesus, getting filled (and re-filled) with the Spirit, and constant introspection (Am I sinning?
-Am I not sinning?).
+I remember a season in my walk with the Lord where it was all about me trying to get more of Jesus, getting filled (and re-filled) with the Spirit.

 Thank God I don’t live there anymore!

-If that’s where you’re living and you are completely exhausted and overwhelmed, then keep scrolling.
+If that’s where you are currently living and you are completely exhausted and overwhelmed, then keep scrolling.

 If you don’t believe me, let Scripture prove it to you: